XRPLF/xrpl-dev-portal/content/infrastructure/installation/install-rippled-on-ubuntu.md

         gdb <path_to_rippled> <path_to_core_file>

-    provided the `rippled-dbgsym` package has been installed.
-    You will need permission to read files in the core dump directory.
+    **Note:** To debug a core file this way, you must have the `rippled-dbgsym` package installed, and you need permission to read files in the core dump directory.

 ## Next Steps